 Goldfields Community Newsletter

-If you would like to be kept up-to-date on information as the tender progresses, you can sign up to our newsletter.
+If you would like to be kept up to date on minerals exploration in your area, you can sign up to our newsletter.

 You can register your interest using the form below.

 For any other enquiries please contact Minerals Development Victoria by emailing email@example.com

 In October 2019, the Minister for Resources announced more ground would be made available for minerals exploration to the east and northeast of Bendigo through a competitive tender.
 The successful tenders were announced on 29 October 2021.

 Covering an area of 1,565 square kilometres, the North Central Victorian Goldfields Ground Release has been divided into four minerals exploration areas (blocks).